8 min read

 A visit to Durban is not complete without savouring this legendary street food (in particular, the mutton bunny.)

-Sweets and Desserts
+Sweets and desserts

 South African PuddingSpeaking of comfort foods, South Africa probably saves some of her best courses for last, with two classic desserts vying for the label of local favourite.

-Melktert (Milk tart)
+Melktert (milk tart)

-The melktert is another gift from the Dutch settlers and consists of short crust pastry filled with a silky-smooth vanilla custard, and dusted with cinnamon.
-It is sometimes compared to an English custard tart but has a subtle sweetness to it and retains a milky flavour.
+It is sometimes compared to an English custard tart, but has a subtle sweetness to it and retains a milky flavour.
 It is perhaps the most famous South African dessert, although the next entrant may have something to say about that...

 View this post on Instagram